cozarkd/hugotest/content/docs/animation.md

 +++
-description = "Add some motion, shaking, pulsing, sliding and more" title = "Animation" date = "2017-04-10T16:43:08+01:00" draft = false weight = 200
-bref="Although it is quite easy to overuse animation effects, Kube makes it pretty easy to create meaningful, smooth and overall nice looking animation.
-Feel free to click every button below to see what it does, and then only use those effects that are essential to your project" toc = true script = 'animation'
+bref = "Although it is quite easy to overuse animation effects, Kube makes it pretty easy to create meaningful, smooth and overall nice looking animation.
+Feel free to click every button below to see what it does, and then only use those effects that are essential to your project" date = "2017-04-10T16:43:08+01:00" description = "Add some motion, shaking, pulsing, sliding and more" script = "animation" title = "Animation" toc = true weight = 200

 +++
 <h3 class="section-head" id="h-slide"><a href="#h-slide">Slide</a></h3>
 <div class="example">
   <div class="demo-animation-wrap">